standard-for-public-code/standard-for-public-code/criteria/reusable-and-portable-codebases.md

 ## How to test

 * Confirm with someone in a similar role at another organization if they can reuse the codebase and what that would entail.
-* Confirm that the codebase can run without using any proprietary or non-open licensed code or services.
+* Confirm that the codebase can run without using any proprietary or non open-licensed code or services.
 * Check that the codebase is in use by multiple parties or in multiple contexts.
 * Check that the codebase files and commit history do not include situation-specific data.